npersonn/integrate-polarsteps/README.txt

 1. Install the plugin.
 Upload a zip-archive or upload `polarsteps-integration` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Obtain User (and Trip Id) from Polarsteps.com and add it to the plugins settings (see FAQs)
+1. Obtain Username (and if needed Trip Id) from Polarsteps.com and add it to the plugins settings (see FAQs)
-1. If WP-Cron is not activated. install & actviate Cronjob Plugin e.g. `Cronjob Scheduler`
+1. If WP-Cron is not activated.
+Install & actviate Cronjob Plugin e.g. `Cronjob Scheduler`
 1. Schedule the action `polarsteps_update_steps` whenever needed e.g. hourly
 1. Add the widget on your page to see the last location ("Step") on your page